 BYLAWS OF THE FIRST PARISH IN BEDFORD

-1. The warrant for each regular meeting shall provide for reports by the Parish Committee, the Minister, and the Director of Religious Education, and the presentation of the Clerk's minutes of the previous meeting.
+1. The warrant for each regular meeting shall provide for reports by the Parish Board, the Minister(s), and the Director of Religious Education, and the presentation of the Clerk’s minutes of the previous meeting.

-a. a proposed budget for the twelve-month fiscal year which began June l;
+a. a proposed budget for the twelve-month fiscal year which began June 1;

 b. a full account by the Treasurer of all funds collected, maintained or disbursed by and for the Parish in the preceding twelve (12) months;